 Yes, advisory boards are serious business — and, depending on the issue, can be very serious business.
 But a little levity can go a long way, and from our experience, it’s a welcome break!
 By showing your members a lighter side of what you’re doing, you’ll encourage them to follow suit.

-Remember, the Campaign of Interactions™ tool is a way for you to set the example and tone for your advisory board.
+Remember, the Longitudinal Expert Engagement Plan™ tool is a way for you to set the example and tone for your advisory board.
 What you put into it is what you’ll get out of it.
+Be a leader to create leaders.